SE2-GROUP-P12/SPG/Documentation/retrospective.md

         -  5h
     - Total hours spent:
         - 4h 25m

-**ignore for this spring**
 - Technical Debt management:
-    - Total hours estimated: 1d
+    - Total hours estimated: 0h
-    - Total hours spent:
+    - Total hours spent: 0h
-    - Hours estimated for remediation by SonarQube
+    - Hours estimated for remediation by SonarQube: 30m
-    - Hours estimated for remediation by SonarQube only for the selected and planned issues
+    - Hours estimated for remediation by SonarQube only for the selected and planned issues: 0h
-    - Hours spent on remediation
+    - Hours spent on remediation: 0h
-    - debt ratio (as reported by SonarQube under "Measures-Maintainability")
+    - debt ratio (as reported by SonarQube under "Measures-Maintainability"): 1.8%
-    - rating for each quality characteristic reported in SonarQube under "Measures" (namely reliability, security, maintainability )
+    - rating for each quality characteristic reported in SonarQube under "Measures":
+      - Reliability: A
+      - Security: D
+      - Maintainability: A

+**Note:** Technical debt has not been explicitly managed in this sprint because of the high expected effort in the planning and starting phases.
+The team did its best during the sprint to keep the code easily maintainable to repay quickly its debt.

 ## ASSESSMENT